peopledoc/django-mail-factory/docs/source/index.rst

 ===============================================

-Django Mail Factory is a little Django app that let's you manage emails for your app very easily.
+Django Mail Factory is a little Django app that let's you manage emails for your project very easily.

 Features
 --------